jimmyli97/KeyMapper/docs/known-issues.md

 4. In some **very rare** cases there is a bug in Key Mapper that causes it to crash while it is running in the background.
 You will need to send a bug report so that the developer can investigate the issue.
 Tap "Report bug" in Key Mapper's home screen menu.

+## External keyboard language is set to English US when using Key Mapper (Android 11 only)

+This is a bug in Android 11 and should be fixed in Android 12.
+There is a setting in Key Mapper 2.3.0+ that helps you work around this issue.
+Read more [here](https://sds100.github.io/KeyMapper/redirects/android-11-device-id-bug-work-around).

 ## Volume increases to max/minimum when pressing power and the respective volume button when the device is off

 This seems to be a bug with accessibility services on Android Pie+ on some devices.
 It also happens with the Macrodroid app when you only enable their accessibility service which filters key events.
 I tested Key Mapper with no code in the onKeyEvent function in the accessibility service and it still happens.
 These are the devices that I've tested.